rostekus/Tetris-AI/README.md

 - RIGHT - 23%

 Unfortunately, This devistion doesn't corrested to the real data as about 80% of input is DOWN key but if we created dataset where 80% of moves are DOWN KEY, the NN would just always predict DOWN move.

+What came up next to my mind was to change from Sequential to Functional API.
+I thought that it is good idea as I could add additional input and have move flexiability in the structure of the model.
+Height for each column in tetris grid was used for extra input.
+Example of the network:

+## What can be done next?

 ## Project Structure
 ------------